nftstorage/carbites/README.md

 const cars = chunker.cars()

-// Every CAR has a single root - a CBOR node that is an tuple of `/carbites/1`
+// Every CAR has a single root - a CBOR node that is an tuple of `/carbites/1`,
-// and an array of CIDs. e.g. ['/carbites/1', ['bafy1', 'bafy2']]
+// an array of root CIDs and an array of block CIDs.
+// e.g. ['/carbites/1', ['bafkroot'], ['bafy1', 'bafy2']]

 const { done, value: car } = await cars.next()
 const reader = await CarReader.fromIterable(car)